Spring-SWE/c-tweets/README.md

 - tag @ctweetsbots on Twitter with a quote tweet
 - Head over to the app
-- Search for the tweet and begin voting!
+- Search for the tweet and begin voting and discussing!

 ## Tech